Ochlology

 sincere efforts to conform.

-book by my fellow Texan, Leon Jaworski (1905-82).
+from my fellow Texan Leon Jaworski (1905-82).
 As

 a young lawyer from Waco, Jaworksi became a soldier in World War II,